The question looks short, simple... Don’t be fooled. There are actually several questions you need to answer here.

 - Do you want the job?

 - If you accepted the job, how long would you stick around?

-Recruiting and training graduates is a very expensive business.
-IT companies want to be convinced that the graduates they hire will be genuinely motivated to do the job and won’t leave after a few months or a year.
+Recruiting and training graduates costs employers a lot of money.
+IT and tech companies want to be convinced that the graduates they hire will be genuinely motivated to do the job and won’t leave after a few months or a year.
 You need to prove that you understand what the job is and that this fits in with your interests and long-term career goals.